-Subject to the above a vessel under 35m LOA operating in accordance with valid certification under the HS-OSC code or equivalent flag state legislation may be exempt pilotage.
-For the purpose of this Direction 'Industrial personnel' not being classed as 'passengers' for the purposes of the Pilotage (Jersey) Law 2009 or the Harbours (Inshore Safety) (Jersey) regulations 2012.
-In such circumstances the vessel is to declare a single figure of total 'Persons on board' on departure from the berth and when giving notice for arrival for Coastguard monitoring purposes.
+Subject to the above a vessel under 35m LOA operating in accordance with valid certification under the HS-OSC code or equivalent may be exempt pilotage.
+For the purpose of this Direction 'Industrial personnel' not being classed as 'passengers' for the purposes of the Pilotage (Jersey) Law 2009 or the Harbours (Inshore Safety) (Jersey) regulations 2012 but are to be declared to Jersey Coastguard and St Helier VTS for vessel safety monitoring purposes.